 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s agent and editor faculty so far includes:

-- literary agent Jennie Kendrick of Lupine Grove Literary
+- literary agent Jennie Kendrick ( Red Fox Literary)

 - literary agent Andy Ross (Andy Ross Literary)